junsujeong/Raspberry-Pi-LED-Control/README.md

 If you have connected all the wire, check if it works properly by echo

+//set up GPIO18
-echo "18" > /sys/class/gpio/export /*set up GPIO18*/
+echo "18" > /sys/class/gpio/export

+//setting it to output
-echo "out" > /sys/class/gpio/gpio18/direction /*setting it to output*/
+echo "out" > /sys/class/gpio/gpio18/direction

-echo "1" > /sys/class/gpio/gpio18/value /*turn on the LED by setting the value to HIGH 1*/
+//turn on the LED by setting the value to HIGH 1 echo "1" > /sys/class/gpio/gpio18/value

-echo "0" > /sys/class/gpio/gpio18/value /*turn off the LED by setting the value to LOW 0*/
+//turn off the LED by setting the value to LOW 0 echo "0" > /sys/class/gpio/gpio18/value

+//disconnect GPIO18
-echo "18" > /sys/class/gpio/unexport /*disconnect GPIO18*/
+echo "18" > /sys/class/gpio/unexport

 Running gpioLed.c